When you hear someone mention infographics, you usually hear the word “viral” in the same sentence.

 The idea is that great infographics just go viral.
-What a lot of people don’t tell you, however, is how to get it to go viral.
+What a lot of people don’t tell you, however, is how to get them to go viral.

 You could spend months creating the most awesome infographic, but if no one knows that it exists, then you’ve wasted your time.
 You actually have to share it for it to do well.
 But unless you have the following of a Lady Gaga or Justin Bieber, a couple of tweets, an email or a blog post are not going to do the trick.

 You need to bring out the big guns.
 Let me show you how it’s done: